Garden Advice

 Weeding is one of the most tedious chores a gardener can experience.
 They often pop up right next to your beautiful garden vegetables in an attempt to steal all the nutrients from the soil.
 Over a short time, weeds expand their roots, crowding up your crops’ space, and compete with the plants around for space.
 In the end, you risk receiving poor and nutrient-low produce.

 If you want to have success growing your vegetables, you need to remove the weeds as soon as possible.
-That way, you will reduce the chances of them reappearing in your vegetable garden.
+That way, you will reduce the chances of them reappearing in your garden.

 So, if you: